IdiosApps/jenkins-2-diagrams/README.md

 Seeing that anytree can import/export trees as Python dictionaries helped me see I can move to a minimal dependency version, hopefully without too much challenge.
 That can happen later.
-I will try to raise a basic PR for a Mermaid exporter now.
+I will try to raise a basic PR for a Mermaid exporter now. https://github.com/c0fec0de/anytree/pull/215 is the basic PR, with nice diagrams in the description!

 # Developing a POC (2/2)

 - [ ] Change to support more proper syntax
 - [ ] Be more flexible with matches (`build(job: '...',...)` vs `build job:'...'`, etc.))
+    - Writing some unit tests for this